adityamujumdar/Smart-Dog-Collar-3000/README.md

 Here is the overall schematic for our system (v0.1)
 ![alt_text](https://user-images.githubusercontent.com/44142909/96659591-2d89db80-12fc-11eb-9afc-ad92f7a492bc.png)

+**Setting up Raspberry Pi Zero**

+The specific Raspberry Pi Zero being used can be found for sale here: https://rb.gy/mcofca

+Raspbian Jesse was used on our Pi, and can be downloaded here: http://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/2020-02-13-raspbian-buster.zip

 **GPS Module**

 * First, update the Raspberry Pi's kernel by using `rpi-update`